 Assistant Curator (Research)

 After graduating from the University of Reading with a BA (Hons) in English and History of Art, I completed an MA in 19th century British Art at The Courtauld Institute of Art.
 My first museum role was at Leighton House Museum, where I worked as Curatorial Assistant.
 I joined the National Portrait Gallery as Assistant Curator (Research) in 2008, on a part time basis.
-Alongside this position I am currently employed as Project Curator in the Prints & Drawings department at the British Museum.
-I previously worked as Catalogue Co-ordinator for The Public Catalogue Foundation, during which time I produced the London North and East and National Maritime Museum catalogues.
+Alongside this position was employed as Project Curator in the Prints & Drawings department at the British Museum (2012).
+I have previously worked as Catalogue Co-ordinator for The Public Catalogue Foundation, during which time I produced the London North and East and National Maritime Museum catalogues.

 In October 2013 I plan to embark upon a funded CDA studentship working with the University of Sussex and the National Portrait Gallery.
 The project will facilitate in-depth study of the Scharf Archive and aims to investigate the professional practice of Sir George Scharf, the NPG’s first Director, with regards to the early years of the Gallery and the development of the collection.